gmr/logging-config/README.md

 DictConfigurator is not available until 2.7 and I still need to support 2.6, I wanted a consistent way to handle configuration of application logging.

+Currently, this module passes tests in Python 2.5, 2.6 and 2.7.

 I've attempted to match the configuration dictionary schema as much as it makes sense to do so.
 For more information on the configuration dictionary schema check out http://docs.python.org/library/logging.config.html#logging-config-dictschema